-Jac Yarrow will make his professional stage debut in the title role at the London Palladium this summer.
-Fresh out of drama school, Jac has starred in productions of Newsies and Once on this Island while training, but Joseph will mark the start of his West End career.
-On the role, Jac said “I can’t quite believe it.
-Here I am, 21 years old, still at Drama School and come June I’ll be standing centre stage at the prestigious London Palladium, singing the iconic music and lyrics of Andrew Lloyd Webber and Tim Rice.”
+Jac Yarrow returns to the West End to reprise his role as Joseph at the Palladium.
+He made his professional stage debut in the title role at the London Palladium this summer.
+Fresh out of drama school, Jac starred in productions of Newsies and Once on this Island while training, but Joseph marks the start of his West End career.

-Jason Donovan will return to the West End to play the Pharaoh in Joseph and the Amazing Technicolor Dreamcoat.
+Jason Donovan returned to the West End to play the Pharaoh in Joseph and the Amazing Technicolor Dreamcoat, and he’ll do the same again in 2020!
 The Australian actor made his West End debut in 1991, playing the titular role in Joseph at the Palladium, opposite Linzi Hateley as the Narrator.
 He was nominated for an Olivier Award for best actor in a musical, and also had a UK number one single with “Any Dream Will Do”.
 Since Joseph, he has starred in West End productions of Chitty Chitty Bang Bang and Priscilla Queen of the Desert.

 Winning her first Olivier Award for her portrayal of Elle Woods in Legally Blonde, Smith’s theatre career grew, going on to star in Hedda Gabler, Flare Path and Funny Girl.
 Her theatre and television performances crossed over in the ITV biographical drama Cilla, with Smith portraying Liverpudlian songstress and presenter Cilla Black in her early career.